matejnavara/travel-tech-think-blog/content/posts/2022-11-01_Social-Media/index.md

 Am I scrolling whilst sitting with friends/family?
 Am I scrolling before sleeping?
 Or perhaps immediately after waking up?

-No judgements here but it's a prompt to be introspective of your own actions.
+No judgement here but it's a prompt to be introspective of your own actions.
 Stop and think for a moment or catch yourself in these moments when perhaps you'd rather not get sucked in.
 Maybe it's the quantity of use you wish to reduce.

 Whatever it is for you, once you are aware of it.
 You can action on it.